Ali-Mikael/Application-hacking/h6-HardwareHacking.md

 ### 1 day later (not in fact, the next morning)
 During my time of absence, I had an idea.

-I'd been so focused on main, I didn't give the other files in the extracted image enough attention.
+I'd been so focused on main, I didn't give the other files from the _extracted image_ enough attention.

 <img width="1465" height="460" alt="2026-02-28-17:07:07" src="https://github.com/user-attachments/assets/772bcc4b-3cb5-462f-b09f-39140843139f" />

-There were so many of them tho, and I didn't want to go through them one by one, so I created a quick shell loop
+There were so many of them tho, and as you already know, if we can avoid manual labour, we will, so I created a quick shell loop
 ```bash
 for f in ??????; do
   echo "------ $f ------" >> results.txt
   strings -n 10 $f | egrep -i 'passw|pwd|admin|root' >> results.txt
 done
 ```
+Explanation:
+- `??????` will match all file names with exactly 6 characters
-The `echo` is there to pinpoint which file we got the information from.
+- The `echo` is there to pinpoint which file we got the information from

-We then check what we got:
+- We then extract all human readable strings (minimum 10 chars in length)
+- Pipe it to `egrep` (same as `grep -E`), do a case insensitive search for the words specified
+- And lastly append the results to a text file we can refer to later

+The whole operation took about 1 second.
+We then start combing through the file:
 ```bash
 $ less results.txt
 ```
 <img width="1484" height="308" alt="2026-02-28-17:26:03" src="https://github.com/user-attachments/assets/d1e8433e-532e-47dc-96a0-2f84ee46e73c" />

 I was quite baffled to be honest.
-The admin password was just chilling there as I opened up my `result` file.
-I had spent 4 hours last time trying to find the password, and now when I came back I found it in less then 30min.
+No way it was the first hit...
+The admin password was just chilling there as I opened up my `result` file. (the ones who were paying attention realised this is the same string we already caught earlier)

+Last time I spent 4 hours trying to find the password, and now when I came back I found it in 10 minutes, which of the majority of time was spent on opening up my machine and starting the VM.

-Time and time again i'm reminded that breaks are actually good for you! 😂
+Time and time again i'm reminded that breaks are actually good for you! 😂 💯

+> [!NOTE]
+>
+> It does seem like the `passwd` we extracted is likely a hash.
+>
+> Even so, this is huge progress.
+And if I have enough time, I will try to crack the hash.
+>
-It seems like the password we extracted could be a hash, but that's some huge progress.
-And if nothing else, we could just reset the camera and input the default factory pword!
+> And if nothing else, we could just reset the camera and input the default factory password.
+Maybe?